egpivo/egpivo.github.io/_posts/2017-05-19-Three fundamental aspects of statisitcal models.md

 use_math : true
 ---

-I have read the Annals’ article, “[Additive regression and other nonparametric models](http://digitalassets.lib.berkeley.edu/sdtr/ucb/text/33.pdf)” by Stones (1985).
+Recently, I've' read a classic Annals’ article, “[Additive regression and other nonparametric models](http://digitalassets.lib.berkeley.edu/sdtr/ucb/text/33.pdf)” by Stones (1985).
 There are a bunch of inspiring thoughts.
-Mainly, Stones stated that three fundamental aspects of statistical models:
+Mainly, three fundamental aspects of statistical models are stated:

 - Flexibility: the accuracy of the fitted model in a wide variety of situations (bias in estimation)
 - Dimensionality: the amount of data required to avoid an unacceptably large variance increases rapidly with increasing dimensionality. (variance in estimation)